PychronLabsLLC/laba/README.md

-# plv
+# Laba

 This is a re imagining of some of Pychron's hardware control functionality.
-PLV uses the lessons learned from Pychron development.
+Laba uses the lessons learned from Pychron development.
 The design is slightly inspired by Home Assistant